 SharePoint Online: Find Unused Lists based on Last Modified Date

-Requirement: Find Unused SharePoint Online Lists based on Last Modified Date
+Requirement: Find Unused SharePoint Online Lists and libraries based on the Last Modified Date.

 How to Get the List Last Modified Date in SharePoint Online?

 Are you looking for a way to clean up your SharePoint Online site?
 Maybe you’re finding that it’s becoming cluttered with unused lists.
-Or possibly, you’d just like to get rid of any old or irrelevant lists before they start causing problems.
+Or, possibly, you’d just like to eliminate any old or irrelevant lists before they start causing problems.
 In this article, we will show you how to find unused lists in SharePoint Online based on their last modified date.
 This can help free up storage space and improve performance on your site.

 Go to the “Site Contents” page (https://tenant.sharepoint.com/_layouts/15/viewlsts.aspx) of the site either from the left navigation or from the site settings menu of the site, which lets you get the last modified date of all lists on the site.